California In-Home Caregiver

 If you are employed as a 24-hour caregiver, providing care to an individual inside their home, you are likely entitled to overtime compensation.
 If you are paid a day rate, you are not receiving overtime and likely have a valuable claim.
 This is true whether you are hired directly by the patient or paid though an agency.
 Most in-home caregivers are entitled to receive overtime payments for all hours worked in excess of 9 in a day or 45 in a week.

 Most caregivers receive far less than that, often earning as little as $180 to $270 per day.
-A 24-hour caregiver who is earning less than $409.50 per day likely has a very valuable claim.
+A 24-hour caregiver who is earning less than $488.25 per day likely has a very valuable claim.
 Caregivers working in cities with higher minimum wage laws must be paid at the applicable minimum wage.
-On July 1, 2021, the Los Angeles County minimum wage increases to $15 an hour, resulting in a daily minimum pay for a 24-hour caregiver to $472.50 for caregivers working in Los Angeles.

 For example, if you are a caregiver working 24-hours a day, 5 days a week, for a day rate of $270 a day, your weekly unpaid overtime claim is calculated as follows: Your daily salary of $270 is divided by 9 hours to calculate a regular rate of $30.00 an hour.
 Your overtime rate is 1.5 times your regular rate, $45.00 an hour.

 Your salary does not pay for any of the 15 daily overtime hours you work.
 So, each day you have an unpaid overtime claim of $675.
-Liquidated damages for a willful failure to pay overtime could add an additional $195.00 a day to the claim.
-Plus, the law provides for interest, attorneys fees, and penalties.
+(15 hours times $45 an hour) Liquidated damages for a willful failure to pay overtime could add an additional $232.50 a day to the claim.
+(15 hours times $15.50 an hour) Plus, the law provides for interest, attorneys fees, and penalties.

 In the above example, the hypothetical caregiver is owed $3,375 per week in unpaid overtime alone.
 On a yearly basis, the overtime claim exceeds $175,000.
 That amount does not include liquidated damages, penalties or interest.
 We have helped many caregivers whose claims exceed $500,000 in potential damages when working several years.